 Failure to comply with reasonable District requirements regarding advanced coursework or professional improvement and growth.

-Disability, not otherwise protected by law, that prevents the employee from performing the essential functions of the job.
+Disability, not otherwise protected by law, that prevents the employee from performing the essential functions of the job, with or without reasonable accommodation.

 Any activity, school-connected or otherwise, that, because of publicity given it, or knowledge of it among students, faculty, or the community, impairs or diminishes the employee’s effectiveness in the District.